vueuse/vueuse/packages/core/useFetch/index.md

 ```

 ### Setting the request method and return type
-The requset method and return type can be set by adding the appropite methods to the end of `useFetch`
+The request method and return type can be set by adding the appropriate methods to the end of `useFetch`

 ```ts
 // Request will be sent with GET method and data will be parsed as JSON